peachbastard/the-beastlands/src/site/notes/Ionntrás Campaign/Recaps/2024-02-24 Heal Me With Poison.md

 # What Happened?
-## I Can't See It In The
+## I Can't See It In The Night
 - A gurgling black mess comes to the top, doesn't come out, but tries to eat the statue
-- [[Ionntrás Campaign/Party/Captain Lamp Minksi\|Captain Lamp Minksi]] runs in front of Reed and says, "Stay behind me, Reed!"
+- [[Ionntrás Campaign/Party/Captain Lamp Minksi\|Captain Lamp Minksi]] runs in front of Reed and yells, "Stay behind me, Reed!"
 	- Reed says, "I don't need you to protect me, Captain Minksi"
 	- Minksi retorts, "I'm not trying to save you, I'm trying to get that boon"
 	- Reed tells her, "It's not a boon, captain.
 It's something cursed.
 It's not a boon," but Minksi insists that it is one